spatialaudio/data-driven-audio-signal-processing-exercise/README.md

 ## Branch Conventions

-- we use the `dev` branch as the developing branch, this is the default branch of the repositoty
+- the **default branch** of the repository is `dev` used for development
 - all notebook outputs in `dev` branch are cleared for convenient diff handling
+- `main` branch contains notebooks with rendered outputs, which is maintained from time to time
+- do **not** rely on `main` branch as this is hard reset from time to time
+- probably in future we rename `main` to somewhat less confusing

 ## Anaconda Environment for Local Usage